Is delivery important in an academic presentation?

 Students may not at first realise that there are many aspects that must be considered for a presentation to be successful.
 In truth, few people are naturally skilled at presenting (especially not the first time), and so practice and energy must be spent in evaluating personal weaknesses and in improving upon those weaknesses wherever necessary.
 While each of the following categories has its own more detailed short reader, we’ve summarised these aspects for your reference below.

 - Body Language = gestures, facial expressions, stance, posture, and the interactions between the presenter, the audience and the presentation

 - Delivery Strategies = pace, volume, pronunciation, confidence, fluency, use of notes and controlled use of humour

 - Presentation Language = the structures that are used to introduce a topic or visual aid, transition between topics, or provide examples and sources

 - Using Visual Aids = the videos, handouts, Prezis, PowerPoints, diagrams, whiteboards or posters that a presenter may use in their presentation

 Because an academic presentation, particularly an assessed one, will likely be judged on all four of these aspects, it’s easy to see how delivery strategies are quite an important feature in this context.
 In truth, delivery is probably the most critical of all four of the above categories.
 Even if your body language is excellent, your PowerPoint slides are perfect and the language you select is appropriate and well-formed, if the audience cannot hear what you’re saying because you speak too quietly or cannot follow your words and content because you deliver your presentation too quickly, your performance will not receive a positive response.

 Which strategies should I remember and avoid?

-Although the following fourteen tips and pitfalls are explored in much more detail in Lessons 2 and 3 respectively, we’ve introduced them briefly below so that students can have a better understanding of the overall features involved in delivering a successful academic presentation.
+Although the following fourteen tips and pitfalls are explored in much more detail in Chapters 2 and 3 respectively, we’ve introduced them briefly below so that students can have a better understanding of the overall features involved in delivering a successful academic presentation.